sestaton/Pairfq/README.md

         -rs|rev_unpaired  :       Name for the file of singleton reverse reads.

     Options:
-        -im|in_memory     :       Construct a database in memory for faster execution.
+        -idx|index        :       Construct an index for limiting memory usage.
-                                  NB: This may result in large RAM usage for a large number of sequences.
+                                  NB: This may result in long run times for a large number of sequences.
         -c|compress       :       Compress the output files.
 Options are 'gzip' or 'bzip2' (Default: No).
         -h|help           :       Print a usage statement.
         -m|man            :       Print the full documentation.